Filter Options

 Botswana Safari Tours & Holidays

-Botswana offers some of the best safaris on the African continent; while other countries may have invented the safari, Botswana has perfected it.
-The combination of epic wildlife populations in the Okavango Delta, Moremi Game Reserve and Chobe National Park, with the world’s largest network of salt pans in Makgadikgadi Pans and the desert-specialist animals of the Kalahari, makes for endless Botswana safari packages and possibilities.
+Botswana offers some of the best safaris on the African continent; while other countries might have invented the safari, Botswana has perfected it.
+The combination of epic wildlife populations in the Okavango Delta, Moremi Game Reserve and Chobe National Park, with the world’s largest network of salt pans in Makgadikgadi Pans National Park and the desert-specialist animals of the Kalahari, makes for endless Botswana safari packages and possibilities.
 It is possible to explore it all on a self-drive 4WD expedition, but the Botswana safari experience is more often defined by high-end luxury safaris.

 Selected filters: